 Whether we’re pitching to investors, networking at a trade show, or giving a conference presentation, our message impacts the results.
 If we’re not thoughtful about how we structure that content, select details, and deliver the information, it’s easy to lose the quality and clarity of our communication.

-A radio frequency (RF) filter is a special circuit that permits a signal of interest to pass through while attenuating any undesired signals.
+An RF filter permits a signal of interest to pass through while attenuating any undesired signals.
 This article describes the different filter shapes, or responses, when plotted in the frequency domain, defines general terms in filter utilization, and covers common types of applications that use RF filters.

 RF Globalnet's Role Call series offers a “peek behind the curtain” at different jobs and career paths in the RF and microwave industry.
 Our most recent subject is Tom Offer, a Senior Hardware Engineer with CommAgility.
 Tom’s experience has included work with embedded systems, FPGA, and digital signal processing within RF, LTE, telecommunications, and other wireless markets.